Categorization and Nomination

 a slight central bump: an ‘umbo’ (ibid.);

-usually changing color markedly as it dries out (ibid.)
+usually a marked change in color as it dries out (ibid.)

-These are positive criteria, that, if met, justify the claim “this is a M. oreades”.
+These are positive criteria, which, if fulfilled, justify the claim that « this is a M. oreades ».

-Of special importance for the task of categorizing and giving names, are the distinctive criteria; the umbo criteria proves essential, and, for some other species, vital:
+For the task of categorizing and naming, the distinguishing criteria are particularly important; the umbo criterion proves to be essential, and, for some other species, vital:

 This mushroom can be mistaken for the toxic Clitocybe rivulosa which lacks an umbo, is white to grey in color, and has closely spaced decurrent gills (id.)

-In contrast the name-derived criteria “fairy ring mushroom” seems to be a necessary, not sufficient criteria, very risky since it is shared by both edible and toxic species.
+In contrast the name derived criteria “fairy ring mushroom” seems to be a necessary, but not sufficient criterion, very risky as it is shared by both edible and toxic species.
 These are key criteria in the case of categorization issues (cf. infra, §3).

-Notably, other parts of the definition may remain puzzling for many: “inamyloid.
+Other parts of the definition may remain puzzling to many: “Inamyloid.
 Cystidia absent.
 Pileipellis without broom cells”.
-Categorization is commonly achieved on the basis of a selection of criteria.
-Once categorization has been performed in view of a reasonable set of elements, it is possible to allocate to the object under examination all of the features mentioned in the definition.
-It is in this way that categorization connected with definition becomes a powerful argumentative machine, argumentation by definition:
+Categorization is usually based on a selection of criteria.
+Once a categorization has been made in terms of a reasonable set of elements, it is possible to assign to the object under consideration all of the features mentioned in the definition.
+In this way, categorization combined with definition becomes a powerful argumentation machine, argumentation by definition:

-“Many mushroom connoisseurs are fond of M. oreades” SO, let’s cook it at once!
+“Many mushroom connoisseurs are fond of M. oreades” SO, let’s cook it now!

-Over time and with growing experience, this knowledge, manipulations and, most importantly, reasoning will be incorporated in perception, and the mushroom picker will immediately see and recognize Marasmius oreades as such: “look, Scotch Bonnets!”.
+With time and experience, this knowledge, these manipulations and, above all, this reasoning will be incorporated into the perception, and the forager will immediately see and recognize Marasmius oreades as such: “look, Scotch bonnets!”.

-The fact that categorization is an argumentation-based process is clearly illustrated by borderline cases, in which the individual or situation under consideration meets some, but not all of the criteria defining the given category.
+The fact that categorization is an argumentation-based process is clearly illustrated by borderline cases, where the person or situation in question meets some, but not all, of the criteria defining the given category.

-Let us consider the above-mentioned case of social security benefits, provided by the state to help a single parent to raise a child.
+Let us consider the above case of social benefits, provided by the state to help a single parent to raise a child.
 The municipal employee receives the following application:

-I am currently separated from my husband, who has moved out of the conjugal home, leaving with another woman.
-We will be taking steps to divorce, but in the meantime, I am living alone with my daughter.
+I am currently separated from my husband, who has left the marital home, to live with another woman.
+We are taking steps to divorce, but in the meantime, I am living alone with my daughter.

-This woman is not divorced, but is apparently engaged in court proceedings, or at least plans to file for divorce.
-Does she therefore qualify for immediate financial support?
+This woman is not divorced, but is apparently involved in court proceedings, or at least planning to file for divorce.
+Does she therefore qualify for immediate financial assistance?

 A stasis or conflict of categorization occurs when discourse and counter-discourse are based on conflicting categorizations of the same event, action, or person:

-S1_2 — no, he is a poor guy, we should pity him
+S1_2 — No, he is a poor guy, we should feel sorry for him

-S1_1 — Syldavia is now a great democracy!
+S1_1 — Syldavia is a big democracy now!

-S1_2 — there are tons of democracies that do not respect the rights of minorities.
+S1_2 — There are plenty of democracies that do not respect minority rights.

 Such antagonistic categorizations occur frequently in conversations.

-— In dialogue (1), the antagonistic categorizations of the same individual as a poor guy vs. a bastard, are just stated and repeated.
+— In dialogue (1), the antagonistic categorizations of the same individual as a poor guy vs. a bastard, are simply stated and repeated.

-— In dialogue (2), S2_1 rejects the categorization of Syldavia as a democracy, arguing that protecting the right of the minorities is a necessary feature to qualify for being a democracy.
-S1_2 maintains and backs up his or her appreciation, arguing that democratic regimes, as they are, often fail to respect minority rights.
-In a very common opposition, S1 categorizes Syldavia on an essentialist criterion, S2 on an empirical criterion, which opens a perfect argumentative situation.
+— In dialogue (2), S2_1 rejects the categorization of Syldavia as a democracy, arguing that protecting the right of the minorities is a necessary feature to qualify as a democracy.
+S1_2 maintains and supports his assessment by arguing that democratic regimes, as they are, often fail to respect minority rights.
+In a very common opposition, S1 categorizes Syldavia according to an essentialist criterion, S2 according to an empirical criterion, which opens a perfect argumentative situation.

 [1] Quoted after Lewis Carroll, Alice in Wonderland, BookVirtual digital edition.
 P. 71; 72-73. https://www.adobe.com/be_en/active-use/pdf/Alice_in_Wonderland.pdf (11-08-2017).